Tony Benn: Early life and family

-During the Second World War, Benn joined and trained with the Home Guard from the age of 16, later recalling in a speech made in 2009: "I could use a bayonet, a rifle, a revolver, and if I'd seen a German officer having a meal I'd have tossed a grenade through the window.
+During the Second World War, Benn joined and trained with the Home Guard from the age of 16, later recalling in a speech made in 2009, "I could use a bayonet, a rifle, a revolver, and if I'd seen a German officer having a meal I'd have tossed a grenade through the window.
 Would I have been a freedom fighter or a terrorist?"
-In July 1943, Benn enlisted in the Royal Air Force as an aircraftman 2nd Class.
+In July 1943, Benn enlisted in the Royal Air Force as an aircraftsman 2nd Class.
 His father and elder brother Michael (who was later killed in an accident) were already serving in the RAF.
 He was granted an emergency commission as a pilot officer (on probation) on 10 March 1945.
 As a pilot officer, Benn served as a pilot in South Africa and Southern Rhodesia.
 In June 1944, he made his first solo flight, at RAF Guinea Fowl, an RAF Elementary Flying Training School, in Southern Rhodesia.
 The aircraft was a Canadian-built Fairchild Cornell.
 In a 1993 article recounting the experience, he said, "I always thought that I would feel a sense of panic when I saw the ground coming up at me on my first solo, but strangely enough I didn't feel anything but exhilaration ...".
-He relinquished his commission with effect from 10 August 1945, three months after the Second World War ended in Europe on 8 May, and just days before the war with Japan ended on 2 September.
+He relinquished his commission with effect from 10 August 1945, three months after the war ended in Europe on 8 May and just days before the war with Japan ended on 2 September.

-After attending Mr Gladstone's day school near Sloane Square, Benn attended Westminster School, and studied at New College, Oxford, where he read Philosophy, politics and economics and was elected President of the Oxford Union in 1947.
+After attending Eaton House day school near Sloane Square, Benn entered Westminster School, and studied at New College, Oxford, where he read Philosophy, politics and economics and was elected President of the Oxford Union in 1947.
 In later life, Benn removed public references to his private education from Who's Who.
 In 1970 all references to Westminster School were removed, and in the 1975 edition his entry stated: "Education—still in progress".
 In the 1976 edition, almost all details were omitted except his name, jobs as a Member of Parliament and as a Government Minister, and address; the publishers confirmed that Benn had sent back the draft entry with everything else struck through.
 In the 1977 edition, Benn's entry disappeared entirely, and when he returned to Who's Who in 1983, he was listed as "Tony Benn" and all references to his education or service record were removed.